Overview

 Build a Linear Workflow

-A linear workflow runs in a straight sequence to produce output.
-It’s a simple, straightforward sequence from start to finish where each step is completed one after another without any loops, branches, or conditional logic.Video Tutorial
+A linear workflow runs in a straight sequence to produce an output.
+It is a simple, straightforward sequence from start to finish where each step is completed one after another without any loops, branches, or conditional logic.
+The output of one step becomes the input for the next, creating a clear, predictable chain of events.Adjust video playback speed using the gear icon in the video player.

 Configure First Node